Oracle database administrator certification track

 - Oracle maintenance tools: overview and context

-All aspects will be examined in detail, putting them also into practice through different exercises and cases.
+All aspects will be discussed in detail, putting them also into practice through different exercises and cases.

 No public sessions are currently scheduled.
 We will be pleased to set up an on-site course or to schedule an extra public session (in case of a sufficient number of candidates).
 Interested?
 Please contact ABIS.